openhab/openhab-docs/developers/ide/eclipse.md

 1. Download the "Eclipse Installer": [can be downloaded from the Eclipse web site](https://wiki.eclipse.org/Eclipse_Installer)

-1. Launch the Installer and on the menu on the top right (3 bars) select `ADVANCED MODE...`, then select `Eclipse IDE for Java Developers` then `Next >`.

-    Eclipse version to use is "Latest Release (2019-03)" (currently version `2019-06` does not support bndtools)
+1. Launch the Installer and on the menu on the top right (3 bars) select `ADVANCED MODE...`, then select `Eclipse IDE for Java Developers`.
+Ensure that you select the Eclipse version to use to "2019-03" as version `2019-06` currently does not support bndtools.
+Finally select `Next >`.

 1. Under `Github Projects > openHAB` select `openHAB Development` and any desired option from `openHAB Add-ons` (includes all add-ons from openhab2-addons repo), `openHAB ZigBee Binding` or `openHAB Z-Wave Binding`.